Making the Initial Connection to a Database Mirroring Session

 Example Connection String

-For example, to explicitly connect using TCP/IP to the AdventureWorks database on either Partner_A or Partner_B, a client application that uses the ODBC Driver could supply the following connection string:
+For example, to explicitly connect using TCP/IP to the AdventureWorks database on either Partner_A or Partner_B, a client application could supply the following connection string:

 Alternatively, the client could use the IP address and port number to identify the initial partner, Partner_A; for example, if the IP address is 250.65.43.21 and the port number is 4734, the connection string would be: